X2Cscope/pyx2cscope/README.md

 ```
 x2cScope.remove_scope_channel(variable2)
 ```
-3. Up to 8 channels can be added.
+3. Up to eight channels can be added.
 4. To Set up Trigger, any available variable can be selected, by default works on no trigger configuration.
 ```
 x2cscope.set_scope_trigger(variable: Variable, trigger_level: int, trigger_mode: int, trigger_delay: int, trigger_edge: int)